-It’s possible to visit the plantations as a day trip from New Orleans.
+It’s possible to visit the plantations as a day trip when you visit New Orleans.
 But the best way to see them is in the evenings when everyone else has left.
 Plus, that means you can add other activities in the area like swamp tours or culinary experiences.

 We stayed at both Oak Alley Plantation and Houmas House.

 Oak Alley–The cottages at Oak Alley Plantation feel like a country retreat.
 With cushy sitting rooms, a kitchen, and the plantation’s famous mint juleps delivered to your door, it’s hard to ask for more.

 Houmas House–The comfortable cottages at Houmas House have lush beds, rain showers, and top-notch amenities just a few steps away from the property’s excellent restaurants.
 And you get to experience the grounds at night.